vzool/docs/api/reference.md

 ## Query Parameters

-The API have a set of query parameters that can be used for specific actions, such as filter, sort, limit and choose the fields from a result.

-The supported query parameters are listed below:
+The API has a set of query parameters that can be used for specific actions, such as: filtering, sorting, limiting, and choosing fields.
+These supported query parameters are listed below:

 | Name          | Description                                                                |
 | ------------- | -------------------------------------------------------------------------- |
+| `meta`        | Include metadata related to the result
-| `fields`      | Include the specific fields in the result
+| `fields`      | Include only specific fields in the result
 | `limit`       | The maximum number of items in the result
-| `meta`        | Include metadata related to the result
-| `offset`      | The results offset in combination with `limit`
+| `offset`      | The results offset, in combination with `limit`
 | `single`      | Returns the first item
 | `sort`        | Sorting the results by one or multiple fields
-| `status`      | Search for items status with the given statuses
+| `status`      | Filter items by the provided statuses
 | `filter`      | Search for items that matches the filters
 | `lang`        | Include translation information
 | `q`           | Search for items that matches the given string in any of their fields*
 | `groups`      | Groups the items by one or more fields
 | `joins`       | Joins the result with another collection using SQL Joins

+### Metadata

+The `meta` parameter is a CSV of metadata fields to include.
+This parameter supports the wildcard (`*`) to return all metadata fields.

+#### Options

+*   `result_count` - Number of items returned in this response
+*   `total_count` - Total number of items in this collection
+*   `status` - Collection item count by statuses
+*   `collection` - The collection name
+*   `type`
+    *   `collection` If it is a collection of items
+    *   `item` If it is a single item

 ### Fields

 `fields` is a CSV of columns to include in the result.
 This parameter supports dot notation to request nested relational fields.
-You can also use a wildcard (`*`) for "all fields".
+You can also use a wildcard (`*`) to include all fields at a specific depth.

 #### Examples